 Anyway, a few miles up the Cumberland, Dana discovered another stowaway.
 The little feller was sticking to a bow rail in a most precarious manner.
 We watched him carefully until we tied up, at which time Dana relocated him to an appropriate spot on shore.
 (Under other circumstances she might have kissed it, but what would she do with TWO princes?)

-There’s a boating app called Nebo that many Loopers use to keep track of friends’ progress.
+There’s a newish boating app called Nebo that many Loopers use to keep track of other boats.
 It’s kind of a cross between VesselFinder and Find My Friends.
 We were able to confirm electronically that our little pack was intact through the day.
 Which we could have done by just looking behind us, of course, but we also could see the progress of people who weren’t at Paducah last night.
 We’re not sure what Art and Jeanne were up to but eventually they straightened up.

 Just past the lock we pulled in to Green Turtle.
-We plan to stay here a few days before heading up the Tennessee for Chattanooga.
+We plan to stay here a few days before heading up the Tennessee towards Chattanooga.